RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 or prepare "an instrument" giving the lawyer any substantial gift, *unless* the client is a close relative.

-The Restatement of the Law Governing Lawyers says unless the lawyer is a “relative or other natural object of the client’s generosity.” so the key blanket prohibitions go like this:
-Unless you are a relative or other natural object of the client’s generosity, do not solicit gifts or prepare instruments giving the lawyer a substantial gift.
+The Restatement of the Law Governing Lawyers says that unless the lawyer is a “relative or other natural object of the client’s generosity,” the lawyer may not solicit gifts or prepare instruments giving the lawyer a substantial gift.

 Bit of a paradox here, at least under the Model Rules.